bwohlberg/sporco/README.rst

 functions plot.plot and plot.imview will support the data cursor that it provides.

 Installation of these requirements is system dependent.
-Under a recent version of Ubuntu Linux, the following commands should be sufficient for Python 2
+For example, under Ubuntu Linux 16.04, the following commands should be sufficient for Python 2

 ::

-   sudo apt-get install python-numpy python-scipy python-numexpr sudo apt-get install python-matplotlib python-pip libfftw3-dev sudo pip install future sudo pip install pyfftw
+   sudo apt-get install python-numpy python-scipy python-numexpr sudo apt-get install python-matplotlib python-pip python-future sudo apt-get install libfftw3-dev sudo pip install pyfftw

 or Python 3